jkgnuamah/nece-lab/content/publication/seong2020guidelines/index.md

 publication: In *Proceedings of the 24th Symposium on International Database Engineering & Applications*
 publication_short: In *IDEAS '20*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Cyber security visualization designers can benefit from human factors engineering concepts and principles to resolve key human factors challenges in visual interface design.
+We survey human factors concepts and principles that have been applied in the past decade of human factors research.
+We highlight these concepts and relate them to cybersecurity visualization design.
+We provide guidelines to help cybersecurity visualization designers address some human factors challenges in the context of interface design.
+We use ecological interface design approach to present human factors-based principles of interface design for visualization.
+Cyber security visualization designers will benefit from human factors engineering concepts and principles to resolve key human factors challenges in visual interface design.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes